Rolls-Royce SMR strengthens its supply chain with Curtiss-Wright

 A new strategic agreement between Rolls-Royce SMR and specialist firm Curtiss-Wright is driving the evolution of the UK nuclear sector.
-The pact calls for the supply of diverse and non-programmable protection systems for its innovative small modular reactor (SMR) model, a key technology for future low-carbon power generation in the UK.
+This agreement covers the supply of diverse and non-programmable protection systems for its Small Modular Reactor (SMR) model, a technology for future low-carbon power generation in the UK.

 The supply chain and industrialization of SMR

-With this agreement, Curtiss-Wright, with decades of experience in nuclear safety, will take on design, qualification and testing tasks to support the global deployment of Rolls-Royce’s SMR plants.
-Engineering and manufacturing will be carried out from its facility in Wimborne, Dorset, generating more than 200 skilled jobs in the region.
+With this agreement, Curtiss-Wright, with decades of experience in nuclear safety, will assume design, qualification and testing activities to support the global deployment of Rolls-Royce’s SMR plants.
+Engineering and manufacturing will be performed from its facilities in Wimborne, Dorset.

-In addition to strengthening the national supply chain, this partnership energizes the UK nuclear industrial ecosystem by fostering the transfer of technological capabilities and the development of specialized talent.
-Ruth Todd, operations director at Rolls-Royce SMR, noted that the collaboration minimizes technical risks by integrating a supplier with a proven track record in high-demand environments.
+The partnership will invigorate the UK nuclear industrial ecosystem by fostering the transfer of technological capabilities and the development of specialized talent.
+Ruth Todd, operations director at Rolls-Royce SMR, mentioned that the collaboration minimizes technical risks by integrating a supplier with a proven track record in high-demand environments.

 The SMR program program has been selected by CEZ to deploy up to 3 GW of capacity in the Czech Republic and was recently designated as a preferred supplier by Great British Energy – Nuclear.
 At the regulatory level, the technology is progressing through the final stage of review by independent bodies in the UK, outperforming other similar solutions in Europe.

-Each SMR unit will be manufactured in the factory and transported to the final site, reducing costs and construction times.
-These compact plants will be able to supply carbon-free power to one million homes for more than six decades, cementing the UK as a leader in modular nuclear solutions.
+Each SMR unit will be factory-fabricated and transported to the final site, minimizing costs and construction times.
+The compact plants will be able to supply carbon-free power to one million homes for more than six decades, cementing the UK as a leader in modular nuclear solutions.

 Source and photo: Rolls-Royce